 As women, we hold up the sky.
 As women, we have the power.

 What keeps me so centered?
 I think maybe it is my sense of place.
-It’s something about this heritage and being a Shinnecocker.
 We have been here for 20,000 years.
 I have a sense of place in the universe.
 Here on this land, my land, there is a beginning and an end.
 This place has given me freedom to do and explore a lot of things.

 This is an excerpt from a comprehensive interview.